 Conductor Andrew Wailes engineered some splendid passages in Sunday evening's reading of The Dream of Gerontius, eliciting a powerful and evenly distributed dynamic range from the Royal Melbourne Philharmonic Choir, Melbourne University Choral Society, and the Australian Catholic University Choir; a large body of singers with praiseworthy responsiveness and precision… the female voices gave exemplary service.Clive O’Connell, The Age

-A couple of times a year we spend a weekend away from the city at a luxurious camp-site to dedicate time to rehearsing for our concerts, and have lots of fun too.
+Once a year we spend a weekend away from the city to dedicate time to rehearsing for our concerts, and have lots of fun too.
 Camps are a great way to get to know other members of the choir.

 The MUCS Camp for 2019 is scheduled for the early April, so make sure you join in time!